-We have 3 male doctors and 3 female doctors.
-Of the male doctors, two are full time (Drs Charlton and Russell) and one is part time (Dr Stevens).
-Our female doctors, Dr Stone and Dr Saweirs are part time.
+We have 4 male doctors and 3 female doctors.
+Of the male doctors, Dr Schmidt is full time and the others are part time.
+Our female doctors, Dr Stone, Dr Saweirs, Dr Woolder and Dr Willson are part time.
 We also from time to time have medical students attached to the practice.

 We also employ a Practice Assistant to help our Practice Nurses with many nursing procedures such as taking blood samples, dressing changes, new person health checks etc. We have a Practice Manager, a deputy Manager, one Secretary and seven Receptionists.

-We also have other members of the Health Care Team who visit from time to time including District Nurses, Health Visitors, Community Midwives, Community Psychiatric Nurses, Chiropodists, Dieticians, Counsellors and an Osteoporosis nurse.
+We also have other members of the Health Care Team who visit from time to time including District Nurses, Health Visitors, Community Midwives, Community Psychiatric Nurses and Counsellors.

-We provide a full range of medical services including maternity care, contraceptive services (provided by all the doctors and Sister Tewnion, who is family planning trained), child health surveillance and minor surgery services.
+We provide a full range of medical services including maternity care, contraceptive services (provided by all the doctors and Sister Dodsworth, who is family planning trained), child health surveillance and minor surgery services.

 To register with this practice, please speak to the receptionist, who will discuss your registration with the Practice Manager.
 If accepted you will be offered a 'new patient medical'.